Syllabus subtopic: Government policies and interventions for development in various sectors and issues arising out of their design and implementation.

 News: International concern has been growing about what China is doing to its Uighur population.
 Reports have emerged of China ‘homogenising’ the Uighurs.

-Prelims focus: About Uighurs and their issue with Chinese govt.
+Prelims focus: About Uighurs and their issue with the Chinese govt.

-Mains focus: Ethnic conflicts in China and its consequences for the world order.
+Mains focus: Ethnic conflicts in China and their consequences for the world order.

 Issues

-Around a million Uighurs, Kazakhs and other Muslims have been bundled into internment camps, where they are allegedly being schooled into giving up their identity, and assimilate better in the communist country dominated by the Han Chinese.
+Around a million Uighurs, Kazakhs and other Muslims have been bundled into internment camps, where they are allegedly being schooled into giving up their identity and assimilating better in the communist country dominated by the Han Chinese.

 China resolutely denies all such allegations, claiming the camps to be ‘educational centres’ where the Uighurs are being cured of “extremist thoughts” and radicalisation, and learning vocational skills.